 Day 10-12: Kyoto and Arashiyama

-A half day or more spent in Arashiyama is a nice addition if you can squeeze it in; the bamboo grove and Iwatayama Monkey Park both make nice alternatives to religious sites.
+A half day or more spent in Arashiyama is a nice addition if you can squeeze it in.
+The bamboo grove and Iwatayama Monkey Park both offer a change of pace to religious sites.

-If you missed Miyajima and want an opportunity to commune with some of Japan’s sacred deer, Nara is another great opportunity.
-(It’s also rich in Japanese history as the site of the first permanent capital.)
+If you missed Miyajima and want an opportunity to commune with some of Japan’s sacred deer, Nara is another great opportunity not far from Kyoto.
+It’s also rich in Japanese history as the site of the first permanent capital.

 Mount Koya, an atmospheric mountaintop village, is another excellent choice.
 (I so wish we’d been able to fit this in!)
 The Okunoin Temple there appeals to me the most, with its glowing Hall of Lanterns and moss-draped cemetery.